 Health & Human Development

 We review and admit prospective applicants beginning February 15th of each year.
 Successful applicants begin their course of study in late June each year.
-Prospective applicants may apply online or download the application from the Graduate School.
+Prospective applicants apply online at the Graduate School's website.

 Given that there are no undergraduate programs offered in counseling, we are willing to review applicants with a wide variety of undergraduate majors.
 Certainly, psychology, family science, and teacher education programs are natural feeder degrees for our programs; however, we do review and accept students with other academic backgrounds.